New Order (Nazism): Preceding the War

 Polish resistance satirical poster – "New European Order" (German: Die Neuordnung Europas) – Polish reaction to Hitler's plans to establish a "new order" in Europe, under the domination of Nazi Germany.
 In the middle: Adolf Hitler; background: imprisoned European nations (France, Bulgaria, the Netherlands, Yugoslavia, Belgium, Greece, Poland, Hungary).

-However, the Nazis were never satisfied with this concession to the Soviets and still made efforts to contract deals with non-Soviet agents interested in their assigned sphere of influence in Eastern Poland, including overtures to Lithuania (promising the Vilnius Region if they helped in the Invasion of Poland), to Hungary (receiving the cities of Turka and Sambir), and to domestic Ukrainian Nationalists (carving from Poland a pro-Nazi Ukraine puppet state against Soviet Ukraine) before the Soviet occupation of Eastern Poland and searching for potential collaborators among the Fascist Poles to turn Central Poland into a German Protectorate (with the possibility of recovering their eastern territories in the long term).
+Despite these concessions, the Nazis remained unsatisfied and engaged with anti-Soviet agents regarding Eastern Poland.
+Prior to the Soviet occupation of Eastern Poland, Germany made overtures to Lithuania, promising the Vilnius Region in exchange for assistance during the Invasion of Poland.
+Similar offers were made to Hungary regarding Turka and Sambir.
+Germany also approached the Organisation of Ukrainian Nationalists with plans for a pro-Nazi Ukrainian puppet state, and explored potential collaboration with Polish fascists to establish Central Poland as a German protectorate.

 Military campaigns in Poland and Western Europe

-The initial phase of the establishment of the New Order was: